-A summary of historical bacteriological results from January 1993 to January 2012 is presented in Table 3.
-The results of the bacteriological monitoring undertaken during the 2012-2013 summer monitoring period are presented in Table 4.
+A summary of historical bacteriological results from January 1993 to January 2013 is presented in Table 3.
+The results of the bacteriological monitoring undertaken during the 2013-2014 summer monitoring period are presented in Table 4.
+Although it was not raining on the morning of sample collection (9 January 2014) there had been heavy rainfall overnight which is reflected in the high faecal indictor bacteria counts obtained (Table 4).